Just because AirDrop is not compatible with Windows doesn’t mean you cannot transfer files wirelessly from your iPhone, iPad to a Windows PC.

 First off, connect your iPhone/iPad and your Windows PC to the same Wi-Fi network or with hotspot and then launch Zapya on both devices.

 Once both devices are connected, you can start sending files between them.
-You can send photos, videos in the Photos app, transfer music, contacts.
+You can send photos, videos in the Photos app, music and contacts.
 Files that are imported from other applications will be shown in the File section.

 Of course, you can transfer files from your computer to your iPhone iPad, too.
 Once you’ve joined both devices, just drag and drop files onto the Zapya window, or click the Send Files button and browse to the files you want to send.

 Xender is another transfer software that using Wi-Fi utility.
-Unlike Zapya, you don’t have to install any program on your computer to get it working.
+Unlike Zapya and ShareIt, you don’t have to install any program on your computer to get it working.
 Xender claims that their software is even easier to use than AirDrop.
-But I don’t think so :)) AirDrop is very well-integrated in the system and I’ve never used anything better than that.
+But I don’t think so 😉 AirDrop is very well-integrated in the system and I’ve never used anything better than that.

 However, Xender still can get the job done for Windows users.
 Below are the steps involved in the process of transferring files between two devices: iPhone and your computer.